golioth/docs/docs/connectivity/2-credentials/1-pki.md

 certificate, device certificates should be created with an expiration that is appropriate for the lifecycle of the device.

+### Certificate IDs

+When issuing a device certificate, the certificate ID used in the common name (`CN`) is a unique identifier within the Golioth project specified in the organization (`O`) that is used to distinguish the physical device when using the certificate.
+The sole purpose of this identifier is to associate the physical device with a device on the Golioth platform.
+While a device's certificate ID may match other device attributes, such as the device name, it does not specifically connotate any other meaning.
+Using a dedicated identifier for this purpose enables [zero-touch provisioning](#zero-touch-provisioning) and other flexible provisioning workflows.

+When a physical device presents a valid certificate to Golioth and proves possession of the associated private key, the physical device is associated with a device on Golioth according to the following logic.

+1. If a Golioth device already exists with the given certificate ID, the physical device is associated with it.
+2. If a Golioth device exists with a name that matches the certificate ID, and it has no certificate ID set, then the certificate ID is set and the physical device is associated with it.
+3. If no devices exist with either a matching certificate ID, or a matching name and no certificate ID, then a new device is created on Golioth with the certificate ID set, and the physical device is associated with it.

+After a certificate ID is set on a Golioth device it is immutable.
+However, the name of the device remains mutable.
+In the third case above, this can lead to a scenario where a Golioth device exists with a name and certificate ID, and the name matches the certificate ID presented by the physical device, but the certificate IDs do not match.
+If this occurs, a new Golioth device is created with certificate ID set to match the physical device's certificate ID, and with name set to the same value of the certificate ID with a random suffix appended.
+Otherwise, the name of the newly created Golioth device will be set to the same value of the certificate ID.

 ## Verification of Golioth Server Certificate

 Similarly to how Golioth must be able to establish a chain of trust rooted in